geremachek/arzhur/README.md

 # 🗡 arzhur

-`arzhur` is a simple program that implements a interactive filter for the editing, execution and piping of arbitrary text.
+`arzhur` is a simple program that implements a interactive filter for the editing, execution, and piping of arbitrary text.

 **As a selection filter:**